GODcoin/godcoin/README.md

 ## Development

-This project is intended to replace the Typescript implementation of the core blockchain for GODcoin.
-At the current stage, this software is considered experimental and under heavy development.
-Components are changing on a daily basis so documentation will be minimal until the software stabilizes.
+This project is still under heavy development.
+APIs are currently evolving all the time and not to be considered stable.
+It is possible to run a private test net for personal use and development.

 ### Prerequisites

+Ensure you have the following software installed:

-- Rust compiler
+- Rust compiler (1.36+)
 - libsodium

 ### Getting started